Tradescantia spathacea (Boat Lily) Plant Care Indoors; Watering, Light, Soil, Problems

 Watering

-Water your Moses-in-the-Cradle thoroughly in spring and summer while allowing the top 2-3 inches of soil to dry out between waterings.
+Water Tradescantia spathacea thoroughly in spring and summer while allowing the top 2-3 inches of soil to dry out between waterings.
 Maintain the soil moderately moist but not soggy to prevent mushy, yellowing and leaf loss.

-Cut down on watering in fall and winter to keep the soil slightly moist as growth is minimal.
+Cut down on watering in fall and winter to keep the soil slightly moist since growth is reduced.
 Do not allow the soil to dry out completely for a prolonged period to prevent wilting, yellowing and drooping leaves.

 Light Requirements

-Boat Lily thrives in bright indirect light (filtered light).
+Boat Lily thrives in bright indirect light (filtered light); place it near a bright, sunless widow.
 Keep it away from direct sunlight to avoid scorching of the leaves.
-It can grow in semi-shade (partial shade) but the growth will be slower.

-Too little light for Moses-in-the-Cradle will result in dull leaves and leggy growth.
-To avoid these you may grow the plant under a grow light if the natural light is not adequate.
+Tradescantia spathacea can grow in lower light but the growth will be much slower.
+Too little light will result in dull leaves and leggy growth.
+To avoid these, use a grow light if the natural light is not adequate.

-Regularly rotate the pot to ensure that the plant receives light on all sides for uniform growth and prevent unbalanced growth.
+Regularly rotate the pot to ensure that the plant receives light on all sides for uniform growth to prevent unbalanced growth.

 Temperature & Humidity

-Boat Lily requires an average warmth of 18-270C with a minimum of 130C to thrive.
-A room temperature that is comfortable for you is ideal for this plant.
+Boat Lily thrives in a warmth of 18-270C with a minimum of 130C; a room temperature that is comfortable for you is ideal for this plant.

-Keep the plant away from sources of drafts like AC units, heat sources and others as they can cause reduced growth, yellowing and leaf drop.
+Keep the plant away from sources of drafts like radiators, AC units, heat sources, open doors and others, as they can cause reduced growth, drooping, yellowing and leaf drop.
 The plant is not cold hardy.

 Moses-in-the-Cradle flourishes in a humidity of 50-55%.
 Brown, shrivelled leaf tips and edges are signs of too low humidity.
-To increase humidity, set the pot on a wet pebble tray or use a humidifier.
-Ascertain that there is proper circulation to minimize fungal diseases.
+To increase humidity, set the pot on a wet pebble tray, group the plants together or use a humidifier.
+Ensure proper air circulation to minimize fungal diseases.

 Fertilizer